 This is the story of Duke, the anti-poaching tracking dog who went missing in the Kruger National Park.

 Can I still see white rhinos in the wild?
-Following the sad news that the last male northern white rhino had died, leaving only two females, the northern white rhino is now virtually extinct.
-Some tourists have expressed concern that they will no longer be able to see white rhinos.
+Following the sad news of the death of the last male northern white rhino in 2018, leaving only two females, the northern white rhino is now virtually extinct.
+Some tourists continue to express concern that they will no longer be able to see white rhinos in the wild.

 It's baby season for big cat and canine predators in southern Africa and, on any game drive in one of the bigger parks and reserves, you're very likely to come across some very cute additions to the pride or pack or solitary cats.